near-ndc/voting-v1/congress/README.md

 - `voting-body-v1.ndc-gwg.near`: `VetoBigOrReccurentFundingReq`
 - `congress-coa-v1.ndc-gwg.near`: `VetoAl`

-To propose a veto, utilize the `create_proposal` function with the following parameters:
+To create a veto within the congress houses, use the `create_proposal` function:

 ```rust
 kind: PropKind::FunctionCall {